 Certain of our operations are seasonal and depend, in part, on weather conditions.
+In addition, severe weather, including named windstorms, and severe winter weather, can cause damage and disruption to our businesses.

 In certain markets, the Water & Flowback Services Division's onshore water management services can be dependent on adequate water supplies being available to our customers.
 To the extent severe drought or other weather-related conditions prevent our customers from obtaining needed water, frac water operations may not be possible and our Water & Flowback Services Division business may be negatively affected.